mlaryan/mlaryan.github.io/_portfolio/portfolio-3.md

 <img src='/images/CreditCard_PersonalLoan.png' width="600px">

-- Females take slightly more personal loans than males.
+- Females take slightly **more personal loans than males.**
-- raduates take the most loans; postgraduates and doctorates the least.
+- Graduates take the most loans; postgraduates and doctorates the least.
-- Married people take more loans than singles.
+- **Married people take more loans** than singles.
 - Businessmen and self-employed take the most loans; retirees the least.

 ----